 NASSCO's noncancer chronic health hazard index (HHI), the metric used to estimate potential noncancer risk, exceeded the risk reduction threshold of 1.0 for off-site worker exposure in calendar year 2021.
 The chronic HHI at the maximum exposed individual worker (MEIW) was estimated to be 1.07.
 Four businesses are estimated to have been exposed in 2021 to a level between 1 and 1.07.
-The orange line in Figure 2-4 is the contour line representing an estimated chronic risk of 1.0.
-Residences and businesses outside of the line have a less than 1.0 estimated chronic risk from NASSCO's emissions.
+The orange line in Figure 2-4 is the contour line representing an acute risk of 1.0.

 Figure 2-4.
-Estimated Noncancer Chronic HHI Isopleth of 1.0
+Estimated Noncancer Chronic Isopleth of 1.0